-These diamond simulants are not made of carbon crystals, and don’t have the same brilliance as diamonds.
-For that reason, simulants sell at much lower prices than diamonds (lab created or organic).
+These simulants are not made of carbon crystals like diamonds are.
+Simulants sell at much lower prices than diamonds (lab created or organic).

 If you’re not sure whether a gem is a real diamond or a fake “diamond simulant”, use one of these 7 tricks for spotting a fake diamond.